Khang2501/Source-Movies-Recommend/README.md

 ###Technologies and packages used in the project:

-    - socket.io-client: a library that enables real-time, bidirectional and event-based communication between the     browser and the server.
     - Axios: is a Promise-based HTTP client library.
+    - react-icons: is an icon library that allows you to add icons from various libraries into your React project as SVG elements.
+    - typescript: As a higher version of JavaScript, designed to build large and complex applications.
+    - sass: is CSS processing language.
+As a scenario language of CSS and is translated into a CSS syntax to help you write CSS faster and have a clearer structure.
     - react-router-dom: is a standard routing library in React.
 It keeps the interface of the application in sync with the URL in the browser.
-    -	react-icons: is an icon library that allows you to add icons from various libraries into your React project as SVG elements.
-    -	react-cookie: Provides a way to read, update, and delete cookies.